snowplow/snowplowanalytics.com/_posts/2018-07-15-snowplow-rdb-loader-r30-released-with-stability-improvements/index.md

 4. Assign random UUID to `id` property (add it if it didn't exist)
 5. Add `"sslTunnel": null` unless you already have configured SSL tunnel, introduced in [R28][r28-post]
 6. Add `"processingManifest": null` unless you're going to use the processing manifest

+If you're loading data to PostgreSQL, you'll need to make following changes in respective config:

+1. Switch SchemaVer to `2-0-0`
+2. Assign random UUID to `id` property (add it if it didn't exist)
+3. Add `"sslTunnel": null` unless you already have configured SSL tunnel, introduced in [R28][r28-post]
+4. Add `"processingManifest": null` unless you're going to use the processing manifest

 <h2 id="roadmap">4.
 Roadmap</h2>